Last revised on: March 5, 2025

 SCA editors view the city council meeting and work session videos.
 Our mission includes promoting transparency and accountability by evaluating council discussion and decisions.
-So, we took note when CM Sanschagrin made a nondescript suggestion at the Feb.
-26 meeting, that the Council discuss the existence of Shorewood’s Crisis Management Plan (CMP).
+We took note when CM Sanschagrin suggested at the Feb.
+26 2024 meeting, that the Council discuss the existence of Shorewood’s Crisis Management Plan (CMP).
 The context of his comment and question, reveals that as a newer councilmember, he had not been made aware of a CMP.
 Neither had we!

 Mayor Labadie quickly educated him that there is indeed, a “plan.”